 Support the efforts of Innovation Catalyst to provide seed capital and expert assistance

 The Baton Rouge Area offers new startups many quality options for locating their startup in a physical environment.
 Promising companies with great technologies, management and new approaches to problems fail regularly due to limited or no access to the seed and growth capital they need to survive.
-Innovation Catalyst is working to identify and coach high-potential entrepreneurs and make seed investments toward company formation.
+Innovation Catalyst is a nonprofit venture capital fund that works to identify and coach high-potential entrepreneurs and make seed investments toward company formation.
 It is doing so in close coordination with the region’s existing service providers and incubators in order to make the region’s entrepreneurial ecosystem more accessible to these startups.
 The entity has already raised over $2 million toward investments in early stage companies.
-Innovation Catalyst’s business plan was developed in part through a grant to BRAC from the US Department of Commerce’s Economic Development Administration.
+Innovation Catalyst’s business plan was developed in part through a grant to BRAC from the U.S. Department of Commerce’s Economic Development Administration.

 University research park

-Promote the development of the LSU Innovation Park as a university research park
+Promote the continued development of the LSU Innovation Park

 Advance efforts to position LSU more competitively as a premier public research institution and support its engagement with the private sector

-Research universities impact economic development in significant ways beyond simply the educating of students.
-The knowledge of professors and the innovation occurring in labs throughout the university can have a positive impact on the competitiveness of regional firms when there is a healthy connection between the university and the private sector.
-Through positive improvements in technology transfer, including the use of template agreements and corporate relations staff to engage the business community, a research university can have a strong, positive engagement with the private sector.
-In addition, expanding already strong programs that are directly tied to the regional economy, such as engineering, can strengthen the impact of a research university.
+Research universities impact economic development in significant ways beyond simply educating students.
+The commercialization of university research and partnerships between the university and the private sector produce powerful economic gains.
+This is particularly true regarding programs that are directly tied to the regional economy, such as engineering and computer science.
 BRAC supports efforts to fund LSU at per-pupil levels relative to peer public research universities.
 Moreover, while the LSU System furthers the strategy of “One LSU,” BRAC supports that its decisions be guided by the goal to improve LSU’s competitiveness as a research university and strengthen its commercialization efforts.
 (See also Regional Competitiveness and Higher Education.)